 Climb to the top of Las Setas for beautiful views

-You can’t argue that walking around the architecture of Sevilla is stunning, but from above it’ll take your breath away in a whole new way.
-Luckily, Las Setas gives you the chance to see it, and for not a lot of money from your holiday budget either.
+You can’t argue that walking around the architecture of Sevilla is stunning.
+But from above it’ll take your breath away in a whole new way.
+Las Setas gives you the chance to see it from birdseye.
+And for not a lot of money from your holiday budget either.

 Designed by German architect, Jurgen Mayer, and finished in 2011 – making it a relatively new part of the city – Las Setas is a wooden structure built in mushroom shapes, with a walkway above.
 Originally the plan was to build an underground car park for the market on land.
 But, while they were constructing it they discovered Roman Ruins, so they had to scrap those plans.

 In its place, the plans for Las Setas were put into action.
 And you can still see the ruins that they found as well.
-It really is worth a stop, and, like before, it really won’t take much of your budget for what you’re getting.
+It really is worth a stop.
 A virtual tour costs around £10.20 (at the time of writing), and gives you entry, queue jump, smart glasses, earphones, and a smart pad.

 Please your sweet tooth in Confiteria La Campana